gchq/stroom-docs/content/en/docs/proxy/architecture.md

 Data will be written to this directory before the client receives the HTTP response.

+It will write a numbered directory (e.g. `2/012/345/012345678`) containing two files:

+* `0000000001.meta` - The meta sidecar file containing the HTTP headers.
+* `0000000001.dat` - The file containing the received payload data.

+The filenames are always the same as it is only dealing with a single stream.

 #### `/02_receiving_zip/`

 This directory is the reception for area for data that has been received as a {{< glossary "ZIP" >}} file which may contain one or more streams of data and associated metadata.

-Data will be written to this directory before the client receives the HTTP response.
+Received ZIP files will be written to this directory before the client receives the HTTP response.
+All `.meta` files in the ZIP file will be updated to add the HTTP headers from the request.

 #### `/02_split_zip/`

-If a received {{< glossary "ZIP" >}} file contains data for more that one {{< glossary "Feed" >}} it will be places into this directory for splitting.
+If a received {{< glossary "ZIP" >}} file contains data for more that one {{< glossary "Feed" >}} it will be moved into this directory queue for splitting.

+Also, any ZIP files that are not in the correct [Stroom ZIP Format]({{< relref "docs/sending-data/payloads#stroom-zip-format" >}}) will also be moved into this directory for re-packaging in the correct format.
+This is to ensure that all ZIP files received downstream are in a consistent format.

 ZIP files in this directory will be un-zipped into a subdirectory